Imageomics/TreeOfLife-toolbox/docs/GBIF_fast_download_README.md

 # GBIF Fast Download Guide

-This guide provides instructions for the fast, distributed download of images from the Global Biodiversity Information Facility (GBIF) source as part of the TreeOfLife200M dataset.
+This guide provides instructions for the fast, distributed download of images from the [Global Biodiversity Information Facility (GBIF)](https://gbif.org) core data provider, specifically the [GBIF snapshot](https://doi.org/10.15468/dl.bfv433) incorporated into the TreeOfLife-200M dataset.

 ## Overview

-The GBIF fast download method allows you to efficiently retrieve the majority of images from the GBIF source using distributed processing.
+The GBIF fast download method allows you to efficiently retrieve the majority of images from the [GBIF snapshot](https://doi.org/10.15468/dl.bfv433) using distributed processing.
 This approach is optimized for speed and will retrieve most images in the dataset.

 ## Step-by-Step Instructions